marmelab/react-admin/docs/Translation.md

 - Ukrainian (`uk`): [vitivs/aor-language-ukrainian](https://github.com/vitivs/aor-language-ukrainian)
 - Vietnamese (`vi`): [kimkha/aor-language-vietnamese](https://github.com/kimkha/aor-language-vietnamese)

-These packages are not directly interoperable with react-admin, but the upgrade is strightforward; rename the root key from "aor" to "ra".
+These packages are not directly interoperable with react-admin, but the upgrade is straightforward; rename the root key from "aor" to "ra".
 We invite the authors of the packages listed above to republish their translations for react-admin, using a different package name.

 If you want to contribute a new translation, feel free to submit a pull request to update [this page](https://github.com/marmelab/react-admin/blob/master/docs/Translation.md) with a link to your package.